jmreicha/autosnap/README.md

 AWS account that contains the snapshots and volumes to work with.

-This config can be overriden on the command line by passing the `-c` or `--config` flags to the tool.
+This config can be overriden on the command line by passing the `-c` or `--config` flags to the tool (not implemented yet!
+I will update when it is completed).
 By default the config is expected to be placed in the root of this project in a file called `.config`.

 **Note** You can obtain your AWS owner_id by navigating to the AWS management console, selecting your user account then `My Account`.
 Under account settings there should be an `Account ID` which corresponds to the owner ID.

+###Usage

+The easiest way to get started using this tool after it has been installed and the config file has been created is to run `autosnap --help` to get a listing of all the commands and various options.

 ###Contributing

 Anybody is welcome to contribute to this project.
 Inquiries can be directed to me via github issues or you are more than welcome to email me directly at `josh.reichardt@gmail.com`.

-###Usage

-The easiest way to get started using this tool after it has been installed and the config file has been created is to run `autosnap --help` to get a listing of all the commands and various options.

 ###TODO